 Select your teacher and book online.
 After you book, your teacher will contact you directly to talk about your first lesson and you'll be able to manage your entire schedule through our free online account.

 Take your voice to the next level.
 Download free video tutorials to start singing like the star you are!

 Getting Started with Music Lessons guides you through selecting a teacher & preparing for your first lesson.

 Kickstart your guitar playing.
 Download free video tutorials to learn about chord progressions, strumming, and more!

-Bass Guitar, Guitar, Piano, Music Performance, Music Recording, Music Theory, Percussion, Songwriting, Upright Bass
+Acoustic Guitar, Arrangement and Composition, Bass Guitar, Blues Guitar, Composition, Country Guitar, Drum, Ear Training, Fitness, Guitar, Music Performance, Music Recording, Music Theory, Percussion, Piano, Songwriting, Strength and Conditioning, Stretching, Ukulele, Upright Bass

 Born and raised in New Jersey, Evan Michael C. was surrounded by music from a young age.
 His father, Salvatore C., a talented guitarist dreamed that each of his children would learn a different instrument.
 After Evan’s eldest brother claimed the guitar, Evan reluctantly picked up the bass at the age of 13.
 At first, Evan was not happy: It was heavy, and it hurt his fingers.
 But Evan quickly learned to love the power the bass had over the bandstand and after a few lessons, it was clear that the instrument fit him like a glove.